Online ticket sale will be available on July 1, 2018 from this page. Mark your calendar!

 Children 2 and under are FREE!

-The circus is coming to town!
-Sadly, not many of us will hear these words, now that the Ringling Brothers and other touring circuses have shut down permanently.
-Fortunately, for circus-lovers living in or visiting Colorado, the Zoppè Family Circus will perform under their Big Top Veneto.
-(Veneto is what this sixth generation of the Zoppè Circus Family christened their big top tent, in honor of the Italian town from which the family hails.)
+Ladies and gentlemen and children of all ages, the circus is coming to town!
+Those words are rarely heard since Ringling Brothers and other touring circuses have shut down.
+Fortunately for Colorado circus-lovers, in August the Zoppé Family Circus will perform during the annual Carnation Festival under their Big Top Veneto.
+(Veneto is what this sixth generation of the Zoppé Circus Family christened their big top tent, in honor of the Italian town from which the family hails.)

-A favorite among Carnation Festival-goers, Zoppè Circus is celebrating its 175th year anniversary of the family-run circus.
-Among the 54 individuals who make up the company of circus performers coming to Wheat Ridge are 10 blood relatives of the Zoppè family.
+A favorite among Carnation Festival-goers, Zoppé Circus is celebrating the 176th year of their family-run extravaganza.
+Among the 54 individuals who make up the company coming to Wheat Ridge are 10 blood relatives of the Zoppé family.

-“We are the classic circus in America today,” said Giovanni Zoppè, who now runs the Zoppè Circus.
+“We are the classic circus in America today,” said Giovanni Zoppé, who runs the thrilling show.
 “We’re a complete circus, but we are what a circus was in the 1800s.
-That goes along with the costumes, music, and style of show….
-Everything we do takes you back to 1800s.”
+That goes along with the costumes, music, and style of show.
+Everything we do takes you back to the 1800s.”

-Zoppè likens Zoppè Circus to Christmas.
-Just as Christmas comes every year, with different presents under the tree, the Zoppè Circus also comes every year and brings different acts.
-Zoppè says this will be the freshest show they’ve performed in the past 10 years.
+Zoppé likens the circus to Christmas.
+Just as Christmas comes every year, with different presents under the tree, the Zoppé Circus also comes every year and brings different acts.
+Zoppé says this will be the freshest show they’ve performed in the past 10 years.

-Among the new acts is a bareback-riding performance from Zoppè’s sister Tosca.
-According to Zoppè, Tosca, who has been an amazing bareback rider since she was born, will create their father’s classic bareback riding act.
-Another new act, features four-to-five horses abreast, with a human pyramid of six-to-eight people on top of them.
+Among the new acts is a bareback-riding performance by Zoppé’s sister Tosca, who has been an amazing bareback rider since she was young.
+She will re-create their father’s classic bareback riding act.
+Another new act features four-to-five horses abreast, with a human pyramid of six-to-eight people atop them.

-The circus also will introduce an act this year that features a bicyclist riding around the sides of a large bowl-shaped apparatus.
-The apparatus is 15 feet at the top and 10 feet at the bottom.
+The circus also will introduce an act this year that features a bicyclist riding around a large bowl-shaped apparatus.
+The equipment is 15 feet at the top and 10 feet at the bottom.
 As the bicyclist rides, the bowl goes up about 35 feet and continues to move.
-By the way, this “bowl” has a large hole in the middle of the bottom.
-Zoppè explains that this riveting act, which is 120 years old, has not been performed in at least 65 years.
+The “bowl” has a large hole in the middle of the bottom.
+Zoppé explains that this riveting act, which is 120 years old, has not been performed in at least 65 years.
 He felt it was time to introduce the act to modern-day circus-goers.

-Tickets for each performance are $15 for general admission (bleacher seating), $20 for VIP (chair seating) and free for children 2 and under.
-The shows sell out quickly, so it’s a good idea to purchase your tickets soon. –Elisabeth Monaghan
+Admission to the general Carnation Festival is free, as is entry to a variety of concerts.
+Tickets for each circus performance are $20 for general admission (bleacher seating), $25 for VIP (chair seating) and free for children two and under.
+The shows sell out quickly, so it’s a good idea to purchase your tickets soon.